taofeekalao/MetricSearchLibrary/src/main/ReadMe.md

 - Metric Space Search Framework Library
 - Kotlin Visualisation Library for Metric Space Search
-- Install both libraries above into Maven Local repository or publish both to a central repository and reference both from the central repository.
+- Install both libraries above into local Maven repository or publish both to a central repository and reference them from the central repository.

-### Install the Artifact in Maven Local Repository
+### Install the Artefacts in the local Maven Repository
 #### Installing The Metric Space Search Framework Library in Maven Local Repository
-- Download the required jar library to your system.
+- Download the required jar libraries to your system.
+- Make a copy of the command below to install the jars into the local repository.
 - Replace "path/to/your/jar/" with the location of the jar files on your system in the command below.
-- Execute the command to install the jar file in your local maven.
+- Execute the command to install the jar file in the local Maven repo.

 ```shell
     mvn install:install-file -Dfile=path/to/your/jar/Metric-space-framework-1.0-20211209.152843-1.jar \